-The CMOS switch resets CMOS but does not clear the power-on and setup passwords.
+The CMOS button resets CMOS but does not clear the power-on and setup passwords.

+Clearing CMOS will clear the Active Management Technology (AMT) settings in the Management Engine BIOS Extension (MEBx), including the password.
+The password will default to "admin" and will need to be reset.
+The AMT settings will also need to be reset.
+To access the MEBx, press CTRL+P during POST.
-- Turn off the computer and any external devices, and disconnect the power cord from the power outlet. - Disconnect the keyboard, monitor, and any other external equipment connected to the computer.

-WARNING!
-To reduce the risk of personal injury from electrical shock and/or hot surfaces, be sure to disconnect the power cord from the wall outlet, and allow the internal system components to cool before touching.

-CAUTION When the computer is plugged in, the power supply always has voltage applied to the system board even when the unit is turned off.
+- 1. Turn off the computer and any external devices, and disconnect the power cord from the power outlet. - 2.
+Disconnect the keyboard, monitor, and any other external equipment connected to the computer. - ▲ WARNING!
+To reduce the risk of personal injury from electrical shock and/or hot surfaces, be sure to disconnect the power cord from the wall outlet, and allow the internal system components to cool before touching. - △ CAUTION: When the computer is plugged in, the power supply always has voltage applied to the system board even when the unit is turned off.
 Failure to disconnect the power cord can result in damage to the system.

 Static electricity can damage the electronic components of the computer or optional equipment.
 Before beginning these procedures, ensure that you are discharged of static electricity by briefly touching a grounded metal object.
-See the Hardware Reference Guide on the Documentation and Diagnostics CD for more information.
+See the Safety & Regulatory Information guide for more information.

-Remove the computer cover or access panel.

-CAUTION Sliding the CMOS switch will reset CMOS values to factory defaults.
+- 3. Remove the computer cover or access panel. - △ CAUTION: Pushing the CMOS button will reset CMOS values to factory defaults.
 It is important to back up the computer CMOS settings before resetting them in case they are needed later.
 Back up is easily done through Computer Setup.
-See the Computer Setup (F10) Utility Guide on the Documentation and Diagnostics CD for information on backing up the CMOS settings.
+See the Computer Setup (F10) Utility Guide for information on backing up the CMOS settings.

-4. Slide the CMOS switch in the direction shown in the illustration below.

-NOTE Make sure you have disconnected the AC power cord from the wall outlet.
-The CMOS switch will not clear CMOS if the power cord is connected.
+- 4. Locate, press, and hold the CMOS button in for five seconds. - NOTE: Make sure you have disconnected the AC power cord from the wall outlet.
+The CMOS button will not clear CMOS if the power cord is connected.

-Figure B-1 CMOS switch
+Figure B-1 CMOS button

-NOTE For assistance locating the CMOS switch and other system board components, see the Illustrated Parts Map (IPM) for that particular system.

-- Replace the computer cover or access panel.

-- 6. Reconnect the external devices.

-- 7. Plug in the computer and turn on power.

-NOTE You will receive POST error messages after clearing CMOS and rebooting advising you that configuration changes have occurred.
+- NOTE: For assistance locating the CMOS button and other system board components, see the Illustrated Parts Map (IPM) for that particular system. - 5.
+Replace the computer cover or access panel. - 6.
+Reconnect the external devices. - 7.
+Plug in the computer and turn on power. - NOTE: You will receive POST error messages after clearing CMOS and rebooting advising you that configuration changes have occurred.
 Use Computer Setup to reset any special system setups along with the date and time.

-For instructions on Computer Setup, see the Computer Setup (F10) Utility Guide on the Documentation and Diagnostics CD.
+For instructions on Computer Setup, see the Computer Setup (F10) Utility Guide.